 - Get more training.
 Learning new makeup skills and adding makeup certifications to your profile will make you more valuable as a makeup artist.

 - Specialize.
-Adding a makeup specialization to your repertoire can increase your salary, because you’ll have skills not every makeup artist possesses.
-Consider specializing in Special FX, Airbrush, Hena, or even complementary services like hair styling.
+Adding a makeup specialization to your repertoire can increase your salary because you’ll have skills not every makeup artist possesses.
+Consider specializing in Special FX, Airbrush, Hena, or even complimentary services like hair styling.